KristoferVickers/matching-emails-regex/gist-template.md

 ### Boundaries

-\b exemplifies a word boundary, matching positions where one side is a word character and the other is not.
-Useful for matching letters or digits at the sequence's start or end.
+Think of \b as a boundary guard, making sure specific characters are at the start or end of our sequence.

 ### Back-references